 My not-so-pleasant first experience:

 Day-1 of my field trip with the staff of my host NGO, KMVS was unforgettably difficult.
 Sweltering heat (above 450 C) and dusty environment.
 No shelter in sight for long distances, not a single habitation for tens of kilometers!
 No big trees.
 On the 60 kms road from Bhuj to Nakhatrana, there were hardly 5-6 villages only!
 When we felt hungry, we had to stop over for lunch on the roadside.
 And then, had to sit under a small tree (called Gando Babul in Gujarati) to eat our food.
-Plus, as I was from a different culture, I didn’t like the food.
+Plus, since I was from a different culture, I didn’t like the food.
 So, I almost had to go hungry.
 Somehow, I got past the rest of that day!

-That day was difficult.
-But as days progressed to weeks and months, I started liking the place, especially its people.
-Subsequently, I had the opportunity of coming back to Kutch time and again through the next ten years, both for personal and professional reasons.
+Subsequently, I had the opportunity of coming back to Kutch time and again.
+Through the next ten years, I visited Kutch both for personal and professional reasons.
+Even after leaving Gujarat, I keep visiting this enigmatic land.
 And I must say that it’s one of my favorite places to visit.
+So, let me share with you why I think Kutch is an unique experience.
+Speaking comprehensively, I see eight unique experiences from Kutch.

 8 reasons to love Kutch, a unique experience